-Notes to Consolidated Financial Statements-(Continued)
+Notes to Consolidated Financial Statements-(Continued) March 31, 2022 (Unaudited)

-September 30, 2021 (Unaudited)

 Although we have determined that the majority of the inputs used to value our derivatives fall within Level 2 of the fair value hierarchy, the credit valuation adjustments associated with its derivatives utilize Level 3 inputs, such as estimates of current credit spreads to evaluate the likelihood of default by itself and its counterparties.
-However, as of September 30, 2021 we have assessed the significance of the impact of the credit valuation adjustments on the overall valuation of our derivative position and have determined that the credit valuation adjustments are not significant to the overall valuation of our derivative valuation in its entirety is classified in Level 2 of the fair value hierarchy.
+However, as of March 31, 2022 we have assessed the significance of the impact of the credit valuation adjustments on the overall valuation of our derivative position and have determined that the credit valuation adjustments are not significant to the overall valuation of our derivative.
+As a result, we have determined that our derivative valuation in its entirety is classified in Level 2 of the fair value hierarchy.